RULES & REGULATIONS

 Four judges will preside at the derby.
 They are selected from surrounding communities and are presumed to be fair and impartial.
 Judges will carry hand held air horns which can be heard by the drivers.
 All decisions of the judges are final!

 Money prizes are awarded to derby winners, heat winners, and to the best decorated combines.
 Entry money will be returned when combine is removed from the arena within a one month period following the derby.
 A first, second, and third place prize will be awarded to the “Best Decorated” combines.
 To compete, combines are required to participate in the annual parade where judging will take place.
 Judges for this event will be chosen at random.

 AFTER THE DERBY

 All derby combines and equipment must be removed from the Lions club Arena and grounds within thirty (30) days following the demolition derby.
 It shall be the sole responsibility of the combine driver to remove the combine and equipment from the arena and grounds or to make arrangements for it with the derby chairman.
-Any and all combines, equipment, and other property remaining on the grounds after that time period (including any proceeds arising from the disposition of said property) shall become the property of the Lind Lions Club, and shall be disposed of and/or destroyed in the sole and absolute discretion of the Lind Lions club.
+Any and all combines, equipment, and other property remaining on the grounds after that time period shall become the property of the Lind Lions Club, and shall be disposed of and/or destroyed in the sole and absolute discretion of the Lind Lions Club.
 Notwithstanding the Club’s ownership of the property, the driver of said combine and related equipment shall remain liable for any and all costs and expenses relating to the disposition and /or destruction of said property, and the Lind Lions Club shall not be liable for any costs, expenses, or damages whatsoever relating to the disposition and/or destruction of said property.

-For questions contact one of the following
+Contacts: For questions or more information, contact one of the following